 void RenderCorner(IRenderer *renderer, const PointF &disp, const STATE state); // Render corner between scrollbars

-bool ScrollToActiveItem(IListItem *parent, PointF &current, bool &changed); // Scroll to active item
+bool ScrollToActiveItem(IListItem *parent, PointF ¤t, bool &changed); // Scroll to active item

 IListItem *FindActiveItem(IListItem *parent); // Find active item